Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Results

-The R23 values of our sample are consistent with those of the high mass tail of SDSS star-forming galaxies.
 R23 is sensitive to abundance but is double-valued as a function of metallicity.
 It increases with metallicity at low gas-phase O/H as the number of oxygen atoms increases, and it reaches a maximum at slightly less than solar abundance.
 Then R23 decreases again at high gas-phase O/H because the oxygen acts as an efficient cooler, reducing the gas temperature and consequently the number of collisionally-excited oxygen ions.
 Therefore, it is crucial to establish which solution branch applies when R23 values are low.
-The degeneracy can be resolved by the use of an additional parameter such as N2O2 (\ion{[N}{2]}$\lambda$6584/\ion{[O}{2]}$\lambda\lambda$3726,3729; \citealp{eva85, eva86, dop00}).
+The degeneracy can be resolved by the use of an additional parameter such as N2O2 (\ion{[N}{2]}$\lambda$6585/\ion{[O}{2]}$\lambda\lambda$3726,3729; \citealp{eva85, eva86, dop00}).
 N2O2 exhibits a remarkably tight correlation with metallicity above Z = 0.4Z$_{\odot}$, with an rms error of 0.04 \citep{kew02}.
 The reasons why N2O2 is highly sensitive to metallicity are twofold.
 First, nitrogen has a large secondary component of nucleosynthesis at high abundance, which causes an increase of N2O2, and second, the nebular electron temperature declines as the abundance increases.
 This leads to a strong decrease in the number of collisional excitations of the \ion{[O}{2]} lines relative to the lower energy \ion{[N}{2]} lines at high abundance.
 Moreover, N2O2 is almost independent of the ionization parameter because of the similar \ion{[N}{2]}$\lambda$6594 and \ion{[O}{2]}$\lambda$3726 ionization potentials, making this ratio the most reliable metallicity diagnostic in the optical.

 The central panel of Fig.~\ref{fig:O32_plot} shows O32 versus N2O2 for our galaxies and the SDSS comparison sample.
-Our galaxies exhibit high N2O2 ratios, with an average value of 6, suggesting high metallicities \citep{kew02, kew19}.
+Our galaxies exhibit high N2O2 ratios, with an average value of 1.3, in line with the most massive SDSS star-forming galaxies, suggesting high metallicities \citep{kew02, kew19}.
 This result implies that the R23 values in our sample are low because they are part of the high abundance solution branch.
 We apply a reddening correction to the \ion{[N}{2]} and \ion{[O}{2]} lines (see Section~\ref{sectio:Emission Line Fitting}), although our sample has uncertain dust content and geometry.
 While an accurate determination of the gas metallicity in our sample is beyond the purpose of this work, it is clear that our galaxies have high metallicities.